alexbartlow/rspec-with-blog-post/output.md

 ```ruby
 describe ServiceObjectUnderTest do
   describe_instance_method :a_long_and_descriptive_method do
     subject { described_method.call(subscription_class, value) }

     with subscription_class: :enterprise do
       with(value: 10) { it { is_expected.to eq(0) } }
       with(value: 8) { it { is_expected.to eq(8) } }
     end

     with subscription_class: :enterprise_plus do
       with(value: 11) { it { is_expected.to eq(11) } }
       with(value: 2) { it { is_expected.to eq(2) } }
     end
   end
 end

 ```

 Now we’re getting somewhere.
-Our tests are short an expressive, and basically all the boilerplate is gone.
+Our tests are short and expressive, and basically all the boilerplate is gone.

 ### Everything is better with curry